 These tips will help you be a gracious party host and throwing a party that’s just right for the age and personality of your child.

-Guideline for the Number of People to Invite
+Guideline for the Number of Guests Invited to a Kid Birthday Parts

 A good rule of thumb for toddler and preschoolers who are having birthday parties is to invite the number of the child’s age plus one more.
 For example, if your child will be four, let her chose five guests to invite.